amikos-tech/chromadb-chart/README.md

 ## Setup Kubernetes Cluster

-For this example we'll setup a Kubernetes cluster using minikube.
+For this example we'll set up a Kubernetes cluster using minikube.

 ```bash
 minikube start --addons=ingress